 ‘In 2010 the Mayor of Tehran called evangelical Christians “deviants,’ said Yeghnazar.

 ‘The enemies of Christianity portray Christians who love the Bible as a cult-like sect.
-Alongside 500 or more mainly Christian leaders – including representatives of the Archbishop of Canterbury, the Vatican embassy, the Coptic Orthodox church, the Assemblies of God churches and many others – we are saying this view of Christians is wrong.’?
+Alongside 500 or more mainly Christian leaders – including representatives of the Archbishop of Canterbury, the Vatican embassy, the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox church, the Assemblies of God churches and many others – we are saying this view of Christians is wrong.’?

 According to Open Doors, an organization that works with persecuted Christians worldwide, almost all Christian activity is illegal, especially when it occurs in Persian languages.
 This ranges from evangelism to Bible training, to publishing Scripture and Christian books or preaching in Farsi.